-At the Hundred of Hoo Academy we strive to keep Learning and Achievement on track through a disruption free model.
+At the Hundred of Hoo Academy we strive to keep learning and achievement on track through a disruption free model.
 Intervention will occur as soon as it is clear that a pupil may be struggling or failing to perform as expected.

-Below indicates the strategies used to intervene when a pupil is not meeting our high expectations:
+Below indicates the strategies that may be used to intervene when a pupil is not meeting our high expectations:

-Behaviour Intervention Description Report A pupil will be monitored on report for repeated C2 warnings or poor punctuality Detention A pupil is kept for a period of time outside of lesson time.
+Behaviour Intervention Description Report A pupil will be monitored on report for repeated below expectation behaviours.
+Detention A pupil is kept for a period of time outside of lesson time, normally after the Academy day.
 The Compass Room A room that allows pupils to reflect and work independently with the aim of returning to the 'correct path' of learning.
 (1st & 2nd referrals) sanction which normally begins 5 minutes after the incident.
-The Learning Support Unit (LSU) A unit for pupils whose behaviour has either repeatedly fallen below expectation (multiple use of The Compass Room in a module), or is a serious breach of the Academy policy.
-At least 2 days in the LSU provision so that behaviour and social support can be provided.
-Following the period in the LSU a pupil will be placed on report and receive two weeks of support and monitoring by a member of their College team.
-Behaviour intervention Examples: Medway SSG, Strengthening Minds, Youth Worker, ELSA, Rowans.
+The Isolation Unit (IU) A unit for pupils whose behaviour has either repeatedly fallen below expectation (multiple use of The Compass Room in a module), or is a serious breach of the Academy policy.
+At least 2 days in the isolation unit so that behaviour and social support can be provided.
+Late School If a pupil supersedes the expectations of the Academy and refuses to follow in school sanctions, they may be sent home to reset and commence their day again.
+Pupils sent for late school will return to the IU and will be expected to stay until 5pm.
+Behaviour intervention Examples: Social Skills, Medway SSG, Youth Worker, ELSA, Rowans.
 Alternative Provision Use of a behaviour unit at a school within our Trust or local authority.
 Usually 3-5 days in this provision, but could be longer if at a specialist behaviour centre.
 Fixed Term Suspension A suspension means a pupil is temporarily prohibited from going to regular classes and/or school.
 Managed Move/Transfer A formal agreement between a pupil, their parents or carers and two schools.
 It allows a child to have a trial transfer to another school.
 The trial period normally lasts between 6-12 weeks.
 Governor's Behaviour Panel A governing body panel will meet with parents and their child if their behaviour continues to cause concern and the pupil is subject to repeat exclusions.
 Permanent Exclusion A permanent exclusion is the most serious sanction the school can give.
 It is used by schools as a last resort but means that the excluded pupil can no longer attend the school